danyalready/money-tracker-app/README.md

 # MoneyTrackerApp

-## About
+## About 🤔

-This is an expense tracker application for tracking your profits and helping to analyze your expenses.
+This is an expense tracker application for tracking your profits and expenses to help and analyze your finances.

-## Tech stack
+## Stack 🔨

-- ReactJS
-- React dom
+- React
 - Redux
-- Redux-thunk
-- ApexCharts
+- apex-charts
-- JWT
+- JWT (To encrypt/decrypt secret auth token)
-- Dateformat
-- Styled-components
-- Firebase cloud functions
+- dateformat
+- styled-components (to style react components)
-- Firebase firestore
+- Firebase (API is written manually)

-## Features
+## Features 🌟

-- Authentication system
+- Authentication/Authorization
-- Adding and removing transactions
+- Make and remove transactions
 - Calculation
-- Chart diagrams
+- Data representation with charts and dia

-## Tasks
+## Tasks 📝

+- [x] Add toasts
-- [] Make app responsive
+- [ ] Make app responsive

 ## Screenshots